Reports: Islamic State surrendering in Syria’s capital

-BEIRUT (AP) — A Syrian war monitoring group says a cease-fire between government forces and Islamic State militants in the southern neighborhoods of Damascus has held for 24 hours, and that some of the fighters have been allowed to leave.
+BEIRUT (AP) — A cease-fire between Syrian government forces and Islamic State militants in the southern neighborhoods of Damascus has held for 24 hours amid reports that some of the fighters have been allowed to leave, a Syrian war monitoring group said Sunday.

+The official state news agency and government officials deny reaching a deal to allow the militants to evacuate Yarmouk and adjacent areas.
+State-run Al-Ikhbariya TV said government forces plan to drive the militants from their remaining strongholds in the area.

-The Britain-based Syrian Observatory for Human Rights said Sunday that buses carrying IS fighters left the Palestinian refugee camp of Yarmouk and the adjacent al-Tadamon neighborhood overnight.
-Damascus residents said the situation was calm.
+The Britain-based Syrian Observatory for Human Rights said buses carrying IS fighters left the Palestinian refugee camp of Yarmouk and the adjacent al-Tadamon neighborhood overnight.
+A video circulating on social media showed lines of buses waiting in the camp with engines on.
+It was not clear who filmed the video or where the busses were going.

-The government has denied reaching an agreement with the militants.
+Damascus residents said the situation was calm, with no warplanes flying overhead Sunday.
 Al-Watan, a pro-government newspaper, said the militants are believed to have surrendered.

-President Bashar Assad’s forces launched an offensive against the militants a month ago.
-The capture of the southern neighborhoods would bring the entire capital under government control for the first time since the war began in 2011.
+The Observatory said IS militants began burning their posts in Yarmouk and adjacent areas.
+Residents reported smoke was billowing over the area.

 Most Read Nation & World Stories